 Epilogue: Some final words of encouragement

-The following publication by Mohammed Mesbahi, founder of Share The World’s Resources (STWR), is written as part of an ongoing series of ‘studies on the principle of sharing’ which explore critical global issues from a more holistic outlook than the usual political and economic analyses.
-The present work is closely related to Mesbahi’s two recent studies that also examine popular intellectual discourses in a similar way, in relation to the contemporary ideas of the ‘commons’ and the ‘sharing economy’.
-Yet the emergent discourse about a universal basic income is perhaps closest to the heart of STWR’s concerns, even though few advocates contemplate the definitive vision of a basic income in the truly universal or planetary sense—as indeed Mesbahi sets out to do in this unique investigation of the subject.
+The following publication is written as part of an ongoing series of studies released by Share The World’s Resources (STWR) which explore critical global issues from a more holistic outlook than the usual political and economic analyses.
+This particular book is closely related to two recent works by Mohammed Sofiane Mesbahi that also examine popular intellectual discourses in a similar way, namely the contemporary ideas of ‘the commons’ and ‘the sharing economy’.
+Yet the growing cause for a universal basic income is perhaps the most tangible demand for economic sharing in the present day, even though few advocates contemplate the definitive vision of a basic income in the truly ‘universal’ or planetary sense—as indeed Mesbahi sets out to do in this unique investigation of the subject.

-While principally aimed at activists within the basic income movements across the world, it is also hoped that lay readers and concerned citizens can easily read and benefit from the author’s intuitive observations.
-With this in mind, a number of explanatory and contextual notes are included at the end to help clarify where STWR stands on some of the technical issues, and also to help provide some introductory material for interested newcomers to this important (although somewhat controversial) policy proposal.
+While principally aimed at activists within the basic income movements across the world, it is also hoped that anyone interested in this subject can read and benefit from the author’s far-reaching observations.
+With this in mind, a number of explanatory and contextual notes are included at the end to help clarify where STWR stands on some of the more technical issues, and also to help provide some introductory material for interested newcomers to this important (although somewhat controversial) policy proposal.

 For those who have read any of Mesbahi’s previous publications, it will be clear that identical themes are focused upon and further elaborated here, particularly around the need for continuous worldwide demonstrations that uphold Article 25 of the Universal Declaration of Human Rights.
 This is, after all, our founding purpose and essential vision as a campaigning organisation.
-However, Mesbahi also seeks to elucidate this proposition by focusing on, in his words, the “inner side” or psychological/spiritual dimensions of world transformation.
-Any repetitions of the same themes and observations are therefore entirely intentional on the part of the author, given the fact that we are still far from realising a transformational vision of all people’s and nation’s coming together to share the world’s resources.
+However, Mesbahi also seeks to elucidate this proposition by focusing on, in his words, the ‘inner side’ or ‘psychological-spiritual’ dimensions of world transformation.
+Any repetitions of the same themes and observations are therefore entirely intentional on the part of the author, given the fact that we are still far from realising a transformational vision of all people and nations coming together to share the world’s resources.

-If the simple reasoning of this study is therefore contemplated with an open heart and mind, then the sympathetic reader may find that the repetition of certain revolving themes serves to bring greater awareness about the nature of the world problem, as well as a clearer sense of the solution.
-A solution, as Mesbahi repeatedly asserts throughout his writings, that is “forever embedded in the hearts of everyone.”
-So in the end, whether the vision set forth below is achievable is not a matter of intellectual debate.
+If the simple reasoning of this study is contemplated with an open heart and mind, then the sympathetic reader may find that the repetition of certain themes serves to bring greater awareness about the nature of the world problem, as well as a clearer sense of the solution.
+A solution, as Mesbahi repeatedly asserts throughout his writings, that is ‘forever embedded in the hearts of everyone.’
+In this light, the feasibility of the vision set out on these pages is not a matter of intellectual debate.
 For it is nothing more than a call to action that only we ourselves, both individually and collectively, can ultimately respond to and co-create.